 Marshlands view

-I googled deeper—all the way to page two—the ‘Google graveyard’.
-Low Country, from a cultural perspective, combines the influences of Southern, Native American, European, Caribbean, and African roots.
-It is known for its sub-tropical climate, which produces intricate marshlands thick with native birds, and reptiles.
+I googled deeper—all the way to page two—the ‘Google graveyard.’
+From a cultural perspective, Low Country combines the influences of Southern, Native American, European, Caribbean, and African roots.
+It is known for its sub-tropical climate, which produces intricate marshlands thick with native birds and reptiles.
 Now, this was starting to sound more interesting.

-Finding a scenic, conveniently-located, destination that could accommodate a large group ranging in ages from 11 to 77, was no easy feat.
-We were in search of a place with multiple dining choices, and a variety of cuisines, to please the wide-ranging tastebuds of our crew.
+Finding a scenic, conveniently located destination that accommodated a large group aged 11 to 77 was no easy feat.
+We were searching for a place with multiple dining choices and a variety of cuisines to please the wide-ranging tastebuds of our crew.

 Kayak view from treehouses

-It needed to be on the east coast, and have mild enough weather in mid-October so that we could maximize time outdoors.
-We wanted a place that offered choices of activities to suit all levels of fitness.
+It needed to be on the east coast and have mild enough weather in mid-October to maximize time outdoors.
+We wanted a place that offered activities to suit all fitness levels.

 Click here for my Wish List Destination Hot Sheet—it’s Free